 Selecting Music For Your Reception Is Crucial

-Secondly, until almost the midway point of your reception, your attention will be completely focused upon taking pictures, the garter / bouquet toss, cutting the cake, etc.
+Secondly, until almost the midway point of your reception, your attention will be completely focused on taking pictures, the garter/bouquet toss, cutting the cake, etc.

 Third, your DJ must have flexibility to follow the crowd and the types of music they respond to.
 Sure, you love Axl Rose, but believe me, your guests in general do not want to hear every song he ever recorded (if any at all).
 An experienced and professional DJ will know what titles most crowds respond to at weddings.